Gordonei/tpyclblas/README.txt

 =========
 The Thin Python clBLAS wrapper library is an extremely thin and incomplete wrapper around the clBLAS library (https://github.com/clMathLibraries/clBLAS) using cython and pyopencl.

+tpyclblas has been tested on AMD CPUs, Nvidia GPUs and Intel CPUs using the respective platforms' SDKs.

 I found the excellent gpyfftlib code really helpful (https://github.com/geggo/gpyfft).
 Look at that if you want to see how to wrap clBLAS properly.

 Please feel free to contact me, Gordon Inggs at gordon <dot> inggs <at> gmail <dot> com, if you have any questions or even better, pull requests!